How to Ship a High-Value Package (€100K, £85K, $120K): The Operational Guide for Professionals

 Immediate Actions

-H+0: Alert Detected
+T+0: Alert Detected

-1. Direct contact with destination agency manager
+1. Direct contact with the destination agency representative

-1. Carrier Regional Management
+1. Carrier Regional Office

-2. Insurer notification (Claisy procedure here)
+2. Notification to the insurer (Claisy procedure here)

-3. Alert end customer if necessary
+3. Notify the end customer if necessary

-H+24: Legal Measures
+Day 2: Legal Measures

 1. Filing a police report theft is suspected

-3. Customer crisis communication
+3. Customer Crisis Communication

 1